Employee Monitoring

 - Assess Current HR Capabilities

-HR teams must have a thorough grasp of the existing status of HR operations before making any
+HR teams must have a thorough grasp of the existing status of HR operations before making

-personnel management tactics.
+issues, and personnel management tactics.

 Important actions in this stage:

-- Assess the HR procedures: Do existing workflows result
+- Assess the HR procedures: Do existing

-bottlenecks or are they effective?
-Determine which manual tasks are redundant and could
+workflows result in bottlenecks or are they effective?
+Determine which manual tasks

-- Examine workforce data: Determine hiring efficiency,
+- Examine workforce data: Determine hiring

-employee satisfaction levels, and turnover rates using HR analytics.
+efficiency, employee satisfaction levels, and turnover rates using HR analytics.

-- Evaluate HR technology: Examine HRMS, payroll
+- Evaluate HR technology: Examine HRMS,

-corporate requirements.
+they satisfy corporate requirements.

-- Determine any holes in policy and compliance: Make
+- Determine any holes in policy and compliance:

-policies comply with industry rules and labor laws.
+Make sure HR policies comply with industry rules and labor laws.

-- Obtain leadership and employee input: Gaining insight
+- Obtain leadership and employee input:

 HR directors may pick projects that will have the biggest impact by using this initial

-as the benchmark for transformation efforts.
+assessment as the benchmark for transformation efforts.

 - Prioritize High-Impact Initiatives